 In the 6 days following the reading of the coolest-art-activity-ever post, we have attempted this project twice.
 The first time we followed Dilly-Dali’s instructions to a “T”.
-See her post so you can drool over their artwork…I mean, read all the directions! 😉 (Go ahead, it’s really simple!)
+See her post, Rainbow Pour Painted Pots, so you can drool over their artwork…I mean, read all the directions! 😉 (Go ahead, it’s really simple!)

 For our first attempt, we painted 8 small terra cotta pots, most of which will be gifts for Mother’s Day (for various family members the kids chose to make them for–Shhhh!
 Don’t tell!).
 I painted them white with indoor/outdoor spray paint first.

 Then we used acrylic paint in rainbow colors and followed Dilly-Dali’s methods.

 The next day, I painted the lip and interior with some of the red acrylic paint once the pots were dry enough to be placed upright.

 I sprayed them with polyurethane after they were completely dried.